jju/bike/races/FedBO.md

 ## Notes

 In 2022 Yusef Badawi had a good race after Jax blew up in the break.
 AJ had also done that in 2022's [[HVTour]] which was a bit ominous for the season.
+Coming back to the race in 2024 Jax made a great go at it, coming in second.